-We see from Luke 22:7–22 that the night Yeshua was arrested, He led a traditional Passover Seder.
+We also see from Luke 22:7–22 that the night Yeshua was arrested, He led a traditional Passover Seder.
 In doing so, He clearly linked the Seder’s liturgical custom of breaking unleavened bread and drinking wine to His own body, which would be pierced, and His blood, which would be spilled to cover the sins of the world.

-“He took bread, gave thanks and broke it, and gave it to them, saying, ‘This is my body given for you; do this in remembrance of me.’
-In the same way, after the supper he took the cup, saying, ‘This cup is the new covenant in my blood, which is poured out for you.’”
+“He took bread, gave thanks and broke it, and gave it to them, saying, ‘This is My body given for you; do this in remembrance of Me.’
+In the same way, after the supper He took the cup, saying, ‘This cup is the new covenant in My blood, which is poured out for you.’”
 (Luke 22:19–20)